KnightOS/knightos.org/documentation/programs.md

 {% highlight nasm %}
 #include "kernel.inc"
 ; If you would like to use any other libraries, include them here (i.e.  "corelib.inc")
     .db "KEXC"      ; You must include this, and you cannot change it .db KEXC_ENTRY_POINT
     .dw start       ; This is the starting point of your program.
     .db KEXC_STACK_SIZE
     .dw 50          ; This is the amount of stack you need, divided by two.
 Optional.
     .db KEXC_KERNEL_VER
     .db 0, 6        ; The minimum kernel version your code can run on.
 Optional.
     .db KEXC_NAME
     .dw name        ; The name of your program.
 Optional.
     .db KEXC_DESCRIPTION
-    .dw name   ; The description of your program.
+    .dw description ; The description of your program.
 Optional.
     .db KEXC_HEADER_END
 name:
     .db "The short name of your application", 0